cskelk789/Automated-ELK-Stack-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
-  - ***There are multiple advantages, Ansible lets you quickly and easily deploy multitier applications through a YAML playbook.\***
+  - **There are multiple advantages, Ansible lets you quickly and easily deploy multitier applications through a YAML playbook.**
-  - ***You don't need to write custom code to automate your systems.\***
+  - **You don't need to write custom code to automate your systems.**
-  - ***Ansible will also figure out how to get your systems to the state you want them to be in.\***
+  - **Ansible will also figure out how to get your systems to the state you want them to be in.**

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Configure ELK VM
+   `  - name: Config elk VM with Docker
+    hosts: elk
+    become: true
+    tasks:
+    `
 - ...
 - ...